misha2ohh/RECON21/README.md

 # RECON21
-All the code for my RECON '21 Talk "Creating and refining your first escape room tech puzzle."
+All the code for my RECON '21 Talk "How to Build and Refine Your First Escape Room Tech Puzzle."

 <b>FILES</b> </br>